ckornell/drupal8ci/README.md

 ## Details

-[Drupal 8](https://www.drupal.org/8) ci image with all Php / Node tools needed for CI or Local Build/Tests/Lint.
+[Drupal 8](https://www.drupal.org/8) ci image with a lot of Php/NodeJs tools needed for CI or Local Build/Tests/Lint.

 Used with project [Gitlab CI Drupal](https://gitlab.com/mog33/gitlab-ci-drupal).